Now is a time when we need to stay close to our children so that they feel safe and secure, and know that they’re loved, listened to and cared for.

 Acknowledge that things have changed

-Talk openly about the changes and disruptions to daily life and remind them that things will start up again over time.
-Perhaps explore ways that you can do versions of the things they usually do at school, at home.
+Talk openly about the changes and disruptions to daily life and remind them that things will improve again over time.

 Some things don’t change

 Tell them regularly that you love them, and this will never change, although some other things will change for a while.
-Aim to create a routine and have some structured time throughout the day, such as keeping bedtime and mealtime routines fairly consistent.
-Help them to stay in touch with friends and other members of the family, to help reassure them that there are many people who care about them.
+Aim to stick to a routine such as keeping bedtime and mealtime routines fairly consistent.
+If you're in a local lockdown help them to stay in touch with other family members, to help reassure them that there are many people who care about them.

 Remind them that you are here whenever they need anything, and that you will try and answer any questions they have.
 If you don’t have the answers at that moment, tell them you will do your best to find out.
-Even if you need to go out to work during this time, remind them that you are thinking of them when you’re apart.
+If you are going out to work during this time, remind them that you are thinking of them when you’re apart.

 Fun time is essential